-As shown in Appendix 2-A, Alternative 3 would result in the potential closure of a substantial number of unpaved dirt roads at their crossings of the HSR alignment.
+As shown in Appendix 2-A, Alternative 3 would result in the permanent closure of Goodrick Drive at the HSR alignment and the potential closure of a substantial number of unpaved dirt roads at their crossings of the HSR alignment.
 As described in Impact AG #6 (Creation of Remnant Parcels of Important Farmland) in Section 3.14, Agricultural Farmland and Forest Land, Alternative 3 could result in the indirect conversion of up to 54 acres of Important Farmland due to parcel severance.